YordanGeorgiev/qto/doc/md/userstories_doc.md

 #### 9.12.1.
 Issues files naming conventions for the  project
 As a DevOps
-In order to be able quickly to switch between different projects I wanto to have the project name of the issues file in its name as the first token as follows:
+In order to be able quickly to switch between different projects I want to have the project name of the issues file in its name as the first token as follows:
 &lt;&lt;issue_tracker_project&gt;&gt;-issues.&lt;&lt;current-iso-date&gt;&gt;.&lt;&lt;daily|weekly|monthly|yearly&gt;&gt;.txt